 The moulds may be disposable, e.g. when they pour the wax into a glass.

-But if you want to cast the same replica more than once, a silicone candle mould may be the best choice.
+But if you want to cast the same replica more than once, a silicone candle mould is the best choice.

 For preparing DIY decorating lace, sugar lace, we use flat, small sample silicone patterns.

 If the curing process is accelerated by drying, e.g. it is put in the oven at 80 ° C then the silicone mould must be suitable for baking purposes.

 Normally, the silicone is completely harmless for health with a few exceptions.
 The latter case occurs at condensation cure silicone.
 Harmful substances may be evaporated from the at high temperature.